futuresoup/docusaurus-3-upgrade/docs/level-1.md

 #### A Silicon Valley style industry definition:

-:::book rough industry definition:
+:::note rough industry definition:

 A recent financial movement to invest in startups that are focused on a particular solution to the climate emergency.
-:::book
+:::note
 #### Climate tech vs Clean tech:

 First - **fixing climate is a subset** within a broader circle of clean technologies.